Hello, I'm a community archive artist working on Wathaurong Country and regionally in Victoria.

 I work only in regional areas, believing that a collaborative, honourable and experimental approach to creating dialogues and artworks is beneficial and rewarding to both artist and communities.
 I also believe there's enough art in Melbourne.
 I'm really excited about archives: they are fertile collections, not dead or decaying, but vital with latent stories waiting to be reimagined and brought into the present.
 I work with analogue photographic equipment, preferring to work with film: the materiality of the medium is itself a retainer of memory.
 Film can present so many unknowns, as can my 60 year-old camera.

-I'm currently trying to finish my PhD at the Victorian College of the Arts at Melbourne University.
+In December 2021 I finished my PhD at the Victorian College of the Arts at Melbourne University.
 The work is entitled 'Glory Box'.

 If you want to get in touch or have any questions, give me a holler at: email@example.com